type o negative nation

 (God, Nation was a great venue).

 I was so disappointed about the whole incident with Morgan that I'm pretty sure I either worked late or left out of the office's back door for a few days so that I wouldn't have to face her.
 I was angry and embarrassed, and, frankly, I didn't want an explanation.
-I just wanted to be done with her, because that was so much easier than admitting how interested I had been, and how outrageously happy it had made me that she agreed to go out with me in the first place.
+I just wanted to be done with her, because that was so much easier than admitting how outrageously happy it had made me that she agreed to go out with me in the first place.

-Halfway into that week, I stepped out of the office for lunch with my coworker Sean - a rolly-polly African American guy who was more or less convinced that he was the second coming of Billy Dee Williams.
-We were teammates, and we had a somewhat strained relationship.
+Halfway into that week, I stepped out of the office for lunch with my coworker Sean - a chubby African-American guy who was convinced that he was the second coming of Billy Dee Williams.

-As we stood at the front door to the office, chatting and waiting for a third coworker to join us, Sean's tone suddenly changed on a dime.
+As we stood at the front door to the office, chatting and waiting for a third coworker to join us, Sean's tone suddenly changed.

 "Well, well, weeeeellllll," Sean cooed.
 It was his trademark phrase for when he saw a girl he liked.

 I looked up to see Morgan standing halfway out of the front door of the salon, maybe twenty yards away.
-She was staring at us with a weird, pensive look on her face; Her mouth was partially open, as though she had started to say something then suddenly decided against it.
+Her mouth was partially open, as though she had started to say something then suddenly decided against it.

 She had been waiting for me.